 This supports HF, VHF, and UHF bands, with an adjustable power output from around 5W-100W based on the brand.
 This supports over 200 channels that can provide you custom names and are organized into collections for quick setup.

 The menu can be difficult to read in the beginning.
 But once you can get used to it, you can easily get through the settings and features.
 If you are looking for an ideal new handheld radio to place in your car or truck, then this is a great choice.

 - Impressive audio quality

 - Confusing design

-If this is your first radio, the Yaesu FT-857D is a wonderful option to buy on the market.
+If this is your first radio, the FT-857D is a wonderful option to buy on the market.
 It has an easy to learn the menu, so you don’t have to waste hours fumbling to look for the right controls for this device.
-Thus, beginners will find this radio useful when they’re out on the road as this is one of the most reliable and best ham radios for beginners.
+Thus, beginners will find this radio useful when they’re out on the road as this is one of the most reliable ham radios for beginners.

 However, some consumers had issues with the designed controllers of the device.
 They stated that they are too heavy for smaller fingers.
 If this is an issue for you, take time to slowly press onto the switches to get used to it.

 This radio transmits in HAM bands only, comes with everything installed and has a metal rack support.
 Once you buy the Yaesu FT-87D, you’ll have a responsive radio that can keep you satisfied if you need HQ communication.